Leverage metrics provided by ZDM Proxy

 • Number of cached prepared statements.

-• Request Failure Rates: number of request failures per interval.
-You can set the interval via the Error Rate interval dashboard variable at the top.
+• Request Failure Rates: the number of request failures per interval.
+You can set the interval in the Error Rate interval dashboard variable at the top.

-• Read Failure Rate: one cluster label with two settings: origin and target.
-The label that contains data depends on which cluster is currently considered the primary (same as the latency and throughput metrics explained above).
+• Read Failure Rate: one cluster label with two settings, origin and target.
+The label that contains data depends on which cluster is currently considered the primary, the same as the latency and throughput metrics explained above.

 • failed_on=origin: the write request failed on Origin ONLY.